Adman/blog/_posts/2020-04-17-virtual-background.md

 * set the path of background to variable called `background`
 * set the path of model's weights to variable called `weights_path`

+I'm using *ICNet* with *ResNet18* backbone, but it's up to you which one you choose.

 ```python
 import cv2
 import numpy as np